-1. The Parties recognise the pivotal role of electronic payments in enabling electronic commerce and the rapid growth of electronic payments.
-The Parties agree to support the development of efficient, safe and secure cross-border electronic payments by fostering the adoption and use of internationally accepted standards, promoting interoperability and the interlinking of payment infrastructures, and encouraging useful innovation and competition in the payments ecosystem.
+support the development of efficient, safe and secure cross-border electronic payments by fostering the adoption and use of internationally accepted standards, promoting interoperability and the interlinking of payment infrastructures, and encouraging useful innovation and competition in the payments ecosystem.

-2. The Parties recognise the importance of e-invoicing which increases the efficiency, accuracy and reliability of commercial transactions and agree to promote the adoption of interoperable systems for e-invoicing.

-3. The Parties shall support and facilitate the adoption of e-invoicing by undertakings.
-To this end, the Parties shall endeavour to:

-- (a) promote the existence of underlying infrastructure to support e-invoicing; and - (b) generate awareness of and build capacity for e-invoicing.
+- 2. The Parties recognise the importance of e-invoicing which increases the efficiency, accuracy and reliability of commercial transactions and agree to promote the adoption of interoperable systems for e-invoicing. - 3.
+The Parties shall support and facilitate the adoption of e-invoicing by undertakings.
+To this end, the Parties shall endeavour to: - (a) promote the existence of underlying infrastructure to support einvoicing; and - (b) generate awareness of and build capacity for e-invoicing.

-Protection of Personal Data and Privacy
+Protection of personal data and privacy

-1. The Parties recognise that the protection of personal data and privacy is a fundamental right and that high standards in this regard contribute to the development of digital trade and trust therein.

-2. Each Party shall adopt or maintain safeguards it deems appropriate to ensure a high level of protection of personal data and privacy, including through the adoption and application of rules for the cross-border transfer of personal data.
-Nothing in this Agreement shall affect the protection of personal data and privacy afforded by the Parties' respective safeguards.

-3. The Parties shall inform each other about any safeguards they adopt or maintain according to paragraph 2.
+- 1. The Parties recognise that the protection of personal data and privacy is a fundamental right and that high standards in this regard contribute to the development of digital trade and trust therein. - 2.
+Each Party shall adopt or maintain measures it deems appropriate to ensure a high level of protection of personal data and privacy, including through the adoption and application of rules for the cross-border transfer of personal data.
+Nothing in this Agreement shall affect the protection of personal data and privacy afforded by the Parties' respective measures. - 3.
+The Parties shall inform each other about any measures referred to in paragraph 2.

-Transfer of or Access to Source Code
+Transfer of or access to source code

-1. No Party shall require the transfer of, or access to, the source code of software or parts thereof owned by a natural or juridical person of another Party.
+- 1. No Party shall require the transfer of, or access to, the source code of software or parts thereof owned by a natural or juridical person of another Party as a condition for the import, distribution, sale or use of such software or products containing such software in its territory. - 2.
+This Article shall not apply to: - (a) requirements by a court or administrative tribunal;

-- 2. This Article shall not apply to: - (a) requirements by a court or administrative tribunal; - (b) intellectual property rights and their protection and enforcement; - (c) competition law and its enforcement; - (d) the right of a Party to take measures in accordance with Chapter 7 (Government Procurement); - (e) requirements by market surveillance authorities in order to verify the conformity of goods and services with legal requirements; or - (f) voluntary transfer or granting of access to source code on a commercial basis by a natural or juridical person of a Party.
+- (b) intellectual property rights and their protection and enforcement; - (c) competition law and its enforcement; - (d) the right of a Party to take measures in accordance with Chapter V (Government Procurement); - (e) requirements by competent authorities to verify the conformity of goods and services with legal requirements; or - (f) voluntary transfer or granting of access to source code on a commercial basis by a natural or juridical person of a Party.

-Cooperation on Electronic Commerce
+Cooperation on electronic commerce

-1. The Parties may engage in a dialogue on regulatory issues raised in relation to electronic commerce, which could, inter alia, address the following issues:

-- (a) the liability of intermediary service providers with respect to the transmission and storage of information; - (b) the treatment of unsolicited commercial electronic messages; - (c) interoperability of infrastructures, such as secure electronic authentication and payments; - (d) consumer protection; and - (e) other issues relevant for the development of electronic commerce.

-2. Such a dialogue may include exchange of information on the Parties' respective domestic laws and regulations on these issues as well as on the implementation of such domestic laws and regulations.
+- 1. The Parties may engage in a dialogue on regulatory issues of mutual interest raised in relation to electronic commerce, which could, inter alia, address the following issues: - (a) the treatment of unsolicited commercial electronic messages; - (b) interoperability of infrastructures, such as secure electronic authentication and payments; - (c) the use of electronic commerce by micro, small and medium sized enterprises; - (d) digital inclusion, including participation of women, rural populations, low socio-economic groups and Indigenous Peoples; - (e) consumer protection; and - (f) other issues relevant for the development of electronic commerce. - 2.
+Such a dialogue may include exchange of information on the Parties' respective domestic laws and regulations on these issues, as well as on the implementation of such domestic laws and regulations.

-General Exceptions
+General exceptions